carolbenichio/offset-station-program/README.md

 6. After that, the program starts calculating the distance from the previous point of the polyline:
 - If the intersection point is not one of the polyline points, we calculate the distance between that point to the previous polyline point (🧮 **GetDistanceBetweenPoints**).
-- If the intersection point has the same X and Y coodinate as some point of the polyline coordinates, then the previous point is already the polyline point, therefor, the Station value for now is 0.
+- If the intersection point has the same X and Y coordinate as some point of the polyline coordinates, then the previous point is already the polyline point, therefor, the Station value for now is 0.

 7. Finally, the program calculates the next distances until it gets to the start of the polyline: